YTread Logo

 thermal

-sensors perform this sampling and quantification in a stand-alone system. package or within an integrated circuit that communicates digitally with the microprocessor, even in low-cost products.
-This is a common mechanism for temperature detection and control.
-Valve switches and other control mechanisms are designed around a simple but powerful property of most materials: they expand when heated.
+sensors perform this sampling and quantifying in a self-contained package or within an integrated circuit that digitally communicates with the microprocessor; even in low-cost products, this is a common mechanism for temperature detection and control; however, in the pre-electronic era and even today, where mechanical simplicity and reliability are required.
+We use heat intelligently.
+Valves, switches, and other control mechanisms are designed around a simple but powerful property of most materials.
+They expand when heated.
 Thermal

 expansion

-is one of the most common physical phenomena that we experience on a daily basis.
+is one of the most common physical phenomena we experience every day.
 Most materials expand when heated.
-When a material is heated, the kinetic energy of that material increases as its atoms and molecules move ab more at the atomic level the material will take up more space due to its movement so it expands naturalist santorio santorio or possibly his friend Galileo Galilei were the first to make use of this property of materials to observe the relative difference in heat between objects known as a
+When heated, the kinetic energy of that material increases as its atoms and molecules move more at the atomic level.

 clever uses of thermal expansion